joncampbell123/dosbox-x/README.md

 Linux and MinGW Windows builds are expected to compile with the GNU autotools.

-A preliminary CMake build system is available, see README.cmake.md for details.
+A preliminary CMake build system is available, see [README.cmake.md](README.cmake.md) for details.

-Straight Windows builds are expected to compile using the free community edition of Visual Studio 2015 or Visual Studio 2017 and the DirectX 2010 SDK.
+Straight Windows builds are expected to compile using the free community edition of Visual Studio 2015 to Visual Studio 2019 and the DirectX 2010 SDK.

 Mac OS X builds are expected to compile on the terminal using GNU autotools and the LLVM/Clang compiler provided by XCode.